-Today I’m talking all about my experience with a new(ish) skincare line in this unpaid, honest Dime Beauty Review.
-After spending my own money to buy these products and using them for three months, I asked Dime if they’d give us a discount code to use.
+Today I’m talking all about my experience with a new(ish) skincare line in this unpaid, honest Dime Beauty review.
+After spending my own money to buy these products and using them for six months, I asked Dime if they’d give us a discount code to use.
 Click here to use ELISABETH for 20% off your order.
 This post contains affiliate links.

 Looking for a great skincare revamp